dspinellis/git-issue/README.md

     where the x's are the SHA of the issue's initial commit.
 * Each issue can have the following elements in its directory.
   * A `description` file with a one-line summary and a description of the issue.
-  * A `comments` directory where comments are stored.
+  * A `comments` directory where comments are stored, each with the SHA of its parent commit.
   * An `attachments` directory where the issue's attachments are stored.
   * A `tags` file containing the issue's tags, one in each line.
   * A `watchers` file containing the emails of persons to be notified when the issue changes (one per line).